DavidWarrenKatz/programmedAging/genetic_basis.md

 1. **There are often large species-specific differences in lifespan.**

 2. **Different genotypes of the same species often have different average lifespans.
-The most striking example of this in many species is the sex differences in lifespan.**
+The most striking example of this in many species is the sex difference in lifespan.**

 3. **There are often family patterns of lifespan in heterogeneous populations.**